 Our tip: Make a day out of it!
 We recommend you check out the beautiful Brooklyn Bridge Park and spend the afternoon walking around DUMBO, if you time it right you can head back across the Brooklyn Bridge at sunset when the views are especially beautiful.
 If you get hungry, don’t pass on pizza at Juliana’s, the line may be long but this is definitely some of the best pizza you can get in NYC!

 The next activity on our list of must see New York attractions, is the observation platform on the top of the Rockefeller Center.
 The Top of the Rock observation deck will give you fantastic outdoor views of New York and is one of our favorite places to view the city from above.
 The best thing about this observation deck is that you have a great view of downtown Manhattan, the Empire State Building as well as Central Park in the other direction.
-This attraction ranks high among our top 10 things to do as this is where most iconic pictures of the Empire State Building are shot from, meaning that if you want a typical picture of NYC from above you shouldn’t miss this one.
+This attraction ranks high among our top 10 things to do as this is where most iconic pictures of the Empire State Building are shot from.

 The Top of the Rock observation platform is also less crowded than the Empire State Building making the view much more enjoyable.
 Tickets for the observation platform are available here – or get one of the New York discount passes that includes a ticket to the Top of the Rock!